How Coaches Can Capture Session Notes on a Phone and Let Claude Cowork Turn Them Into a Follow-Up Email and Action Tracker

 The workflow feels awkward

-Fix: standardize one capture path from phone to desktop so you are not improvising the handoff each time.
+Fix: standardize one capture path from phone to desktop and reuse the same Cowork project so you are not improvising the handoff each time.

 Sources Checked